Tourism in Chengdu: Notable attractions

 Chengdu also has a number of modern attractions, including Anshun Bridge which is a modern 2003 reconstruction of an ancient bridge that dates back to the Yuan dynasty.
 The West Pearl Tower is the tallest tower in western China and has a height of 339 meters.
 People's Park is a large urban park located in downtown Chengdu and features an artificial lake and teahouses.
 Chunxi Road is a popular commercial district and is home to international luxury brands.
 Chengdu also has an amusement park, Happy Valley Chengdu, with Legoland Sichuan under construction and will be located approximately 60 km from Chengdu's city center in the Tianfu New Area.
-The world's largest building by floor area, New Century Global Center, is also located in Chengdu and contains conference rooms, a water park, an IMAX theater, hotel, and commercial centers.
+The world's largest building by total floor area, New Century Global Center, is also located in Chengdu and contains conference rooms, a water park, an IMAX theater, hotel, and commercial centers.
 Another attraction is the Sichuan Museum, which is southwest China's largest museum.

+Other sites of interest include the Chengdu Zoo, which is the largest zoo in southwest China and exhibits more than 300 species, including giant pandas, ring-tailed lemurs, clouded leopards, and golden snub-nosed monkeys.
+The Haichang Polar Ocean World is a marine mammal park, similar to SeaWorld, and features exhibits including Steller sea lions, walruses, polar bears, and sand tiger sharks.